Scotch College Adelaide is an independent, co-educational day and

 Member of Council (since 2011)

 Chair of Infrastructure Committee

-Peter Tulla ('83) is a past student, current parent (Rachel, Jessica and Brianna) and active member of the community joining the infrastructure committee in 2010.
+Peter Tulla ('83) is a past student and parent of Rachel ('15) and current students Jessica and Brianna, and active member of the community joining the infrastructure committee in 2010.
 With his background in the construction industry, ensuring the continued improvement of the built environment at Scotch will be a focus of Peter's input to the College.

 Mr Tulla has had a 27 year association Quantity Surveying / Cost Management consultants, Rider Levett Bucknall and is the Managing Director of the Adelaide and Darwin offices and sits on the Rider Levett Bucknall global board.
 Peter is a fellow of the Australian Institute of Quantity Surveyors.

 Andrew Freeman ('80) joined the Council in 2013.
 He graduated as a petroleum geologist and has, for the last 10 years, undertaken various commercial roles with Santos Ltd.